 Click hereto read the ordinance amendment.

-Live Counseling Sessions for Rent Registry: Due to the high volume of Rent Registry inquiries, RAP is offering live counseling sessions through July 3, 2023, to help answer any questions you may have!
-Live counseling sessions will take place through July 3, 2023, on the following days/times:
+Live Counseling Sessions for Rent Registry: Due to the high volume of rent registry inquiries, RAP continues to offer monthly live counseling sessions to help answer any rent questions you may have!
+Live counseling sessions will take place on:

 Click here to join during the scheduled timeframes.